Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Run Fastqc

 Fastqc is a program to summarize read qualities and base composition.
 Since we have millions of reads there is no practical way to do this by hand.
 We call the program to parse through the fastq files and do the hard work for us. **The input to the program is one or more fastq file(s) and the output is an html file with several figures.** The link above describes what each of the output figures are describing.
 I mainly focus on the first graph which visualizes our average read qualities and the last figure which shows the adapter content.
-Note that this program does not do anything to your data, as with the majority of the assessment tools, it mearly reads it.
+Note that this program does not do anything to your data, as with the majority of the assessment tools, it merely reads it.

 ```bash
 # make a directory to store the output